Guide for spectators and photographers

 - Be respectful of the musher’s space and their time.
 Our competitors are friendly and love talking about their dogs and this sport, but they’re maybe also nervous and hyped up before they run and most have a pre-race routine.

-- The dogs are here for one reason: to race.
+- The dogs are here for one reason: to run.
 While the dogs are largely very friendly, please ask permission before touching any dogs any time you encounter them – before, during or after the race and never offer a dog treats.

 - Always ask the owners before taking your best selfie with the dogs.
 Most of the time they will gladly help.
 If you keep a respectful distance and aren’t in the way of their preparatory chores, you’ll find some amazing images to take as the dogs are naturally very photogenic.